-If necessary, your hearing care professional can change the default settings for the button and fill in the following table to indicate the new settings:
+If necessary, your hearing care professional can change the default settings for the push button and fill in the following table with your new settings:

-Button action Default setting Newsetting
+Button action Default setting New setting

 Short press up Increases volume

 Short press down Decreases volume

-Long press up (3 seconds) Changes programme
+Long press up (3 seconds) Changes program

 Long press down (3 seconds) Activates streaming

-NOTE: If you have two hearing aids with the Synchronised Button feature enabled, program changes to one hearing aid automatically repeat in the second hearing aid.
+NOTE: If you have two hearing aids with the Synchronized Push Button enabled, program changes to one hearing aid automatically repeats in the second hearing aid.
 When you change a program in one hearing aid, it responds with one or more beeps.
-The same number of confirmation beeps in the second aid follow.
+The same number of confirmation beeps follow in the second aid.
 This function can also be configured to allow one side to control volume increase and the other side to control volume decrease.
 The volume changes to one hearing aid are repeated on the other side to keep the levels the same.